Shootout: Best Guitar Pedal Switchers 2025 (WINNERS Only)

 Our Top 3

 Next up, the On-Stage GSP1000 ABY Switcher Pedal is our choice for Best Budget.
-With a compact and convenient size, you can use it to toggle between clean and dirty amps, as well as blend wet and dry signals.
+This compact workhorse fits anywhere on your board and handles the fundamentals beautifully: switching between clean and dirty amps, blending wet and dry signals, or simply giving you instant access to dual-amp tones.
+It’s the straightforward solution that just works.

 Individual Reviews